Doctorbal/zabbix-postgres-partitioning/README.md

 pg_dump -v -Fd -j 4 -d zabbix -h <OLD_ZABBIX_SQL_IP> -U zabbix -Z 4
 pg_restore -v -Fd -j 4 -d zabbix sql_dump-LARGE_TABLES-HISTORY-for-restore
 ```
 You can use the default `COPY` procedure, as there is no constrain on the table.
 So eventually it is allowed to insert the data, even the duplicate one to the `history*` tables.
-But hey tey will be there only few days (90 in my case).
+But they will be there only few days and expire eventually (14 in my case).

 For the `trends*` tables this is more difficult.
 As there is a unique constrain, it is not possible to use `COPY` because it will most likely fail and no data will be inserted.